nikodem-wrona/pickatale-task/README.md

 Services are deployed on Kubernetes cluster.

+The application consists of two microservices:
+- web
+- api

+`web service` is a simple web app build with Next.js

+`api service` is a simple REST API build with Nest.js

+both services use `Typescript`

 ---
 To run the project locally you can use the following command from the root folder: